 If you’re concerned about the potential risks of borrowing against your policy, you might be better off:

-Buying term life insurance: Term life insurance is much cheaper than permanent life insurance because it lasts for a limited time and doesn’t have cash value.
-Permanent life insurance is five to 15 times more expensive than term.
+• Buying term life insurance: The rates for term life insurance are much cheaper than those for permanent life insurance because it lasts for a limited time and doesn’t have cash value.
+Permanent life insurance is much more expensive than term.

-Cashing out your policy: Your insurer may allow you to surrender your policy after it’s been active for a certain number of years.
+• Cashing out your policy: If you already own a permanent life insurance policy, you can surrender your policy without penalty after it’s been active for a certain number of years.
 This means canceling your permanent policy, after which you would receive the cash surrender value.

 If you’re set on getting a policy loan, you may have the option to get an overloan protection rider.
 This rider ensures that your policy can’t lapse if you’re unable to repay your loan.